arrow Go back to list of posts

 When you dedicate time from your busy schedule for legal networking, you'll want to make sure your precious time is well spent.

-To get the most out of your networking efforts, you'll need to ask the right questions to quickly determine whether or not the person you are interacting with is a robust and qualified lead.
+To get the most out of your networking for lawyers efforts, you'll need to ask the right questions to quickly determine whether or not the person you are interacting with is a robust and qualified lead.

 Here are some questions you can ask to determine if the new client or legal professional has the potential to become part of your professional network.